promulo/sparkify/capstone_project/README.md

 with more than 3 million rows.
 The second datased is a list of all ports of entry (derived from the provided label description SAS file) with their respective names and states.
-The third dataset is a list of all world countries with their I94 codes that are referenced in tha main dataset (derived from the provided label description SAS file).
+The third dataset is a list of all world countries with their I94 codes that are referenced in the main dataset (derived from the provided label description SAS file).

-All datasets were loaded from a S3 bucket created for the project.
+All datasets were loaded into an S3 bucket created for the project.

 <img src="./images/data.png" width="600" height="290.82">